 In case you’re planning to cook while you’re visiting South Korea, there are quite a few halal supermarkets to shop for fresh ingredients.
 There are few located in Seoul: Foreign Food Mart, National Foods Mart, Zaaffran Mart, Al-Baraqa Halal Meat and Poultry, and Halal Meat Shop.
 You can also find halal marts in Busan, Incheon, Daejeon, and Ansan.

-If your trip falls on September or October, look for 2-month long Halal Restaurant Week, an annual event that promotes Muslim-friendly restaurants by inviting renowned chefs and issuing discount coupons for various cultural activities and attractions.
+If your trip falls on September or October, look for 2-month long Halal Restaurant Week.
+It is an annual event that promotes Muslim-friendly restaurants by inviting renowned chefs and issuing discount coupons for various cultural activities and attractions.

 Muslim friendly hotels can be found in any bigger South Korean city.
 Most of them will remove any alcohol from the mini-bar and provide information on Muslim-friendly restaurants in their area.